ADA-research/Sparkle/Documentation/source/index.md

 ## Installation

+Sparkle is a Python based package, but required several non-Python dependencies to run fully.
+The easiest installation is through Conda.
+A setup with Python virtual Environment is also possible, but requires more user input for the installation process.

+### Conda

 The quick and full installation of Sparkle can be done using Conda (For Conda installation see [here]( https://docs.conda.io/en/latest/miniconda.html)).

 Simply download the `environment.yml` file from the [Github](https://github.com/ADA-research/Sparkle/blob/main/environment.yml) with wget: